ryansheehy0/Null_Programming_Language/README.md

 # Null Programming Language
 A language that makes C pleasant to use.
-It can be compiled to C and use C libraries.
+It is compiled to C and can use C libraries.

 # Differences from C
 Anything that isn't in this doc behaves the same as C.